 Swedish Sausage Stroganoff (a simple weekday meal)

 picture of stroganoff in a skillet

 The first time I ever saw falukorv on my plate, I nearly died.
-I am not a great sausage lover and to be honest here, it isn’t the prettiest of food.
-However, when roasted up with onions, ketchup and mustard, and served with oodles of mash, it’s the bees’ knees.
+I am not a great sausage lover and to be honest here, wasn’t expecting a great deal.
+However, when roasted up with onions, ketchup and mustard, and served with oodles of mash, or soaked in creamy sauce, it’s amazing.
 Truly.

 picture of stroganoff in a skillet

 Korv (sausage) stroganoff is one of the ways falukorv is put to good use.
 The dish is recognised by long slices of sausage smothered in a bright, sometimes almost neon orange, sauce.
-However, I didn’t have falukorv at home, so used a spicy, herby sausage I found in the bargain fridge at my local supermarket (as you do).
+However, if you don’t access to the smoked sausage, you could use any kind.

+Swedish Sausage Stroganoff (a simple weekday meal)